 The stories of ordinary individuals who are transformed by the moral and personal challenges they encounter when standing up for what they believe is right.
 Powerful and tragic, yet inspirational, their struggles for freedom echo across history and offer hope against seemingly impossible odds.

-We Are The Giant and Life Itself
+We Are The Giant and Freedom Summer

 Whitey Bulger (WHITEY: United States of America v James J Bulger)